beholdenspore28/lite-engine/README.md

 - Simple build system using make
 - Verbose and strict naming conventions.
     All functions are named using full english words.
 No abreviations or shorthand
+- Your choice of rendering API.
+You can choose to use OpenGL, or implement your own.
+  Vulkan and DirectX12 APIs are planned for future versions.

 # My current goals:
 My next big step is skeletal animation.